Board International

-Board International S.A. is a business intelligence (BI) and Corporate Performance Management (CPM) software vendor known for its Board toolkit.
-The company was based in Chiasso, Switzerland, where it was founded in 1994, and Boston, Massachusetts.
+Board International S.A. is a global software vendor known for its Board Agentic Planning Platform (formerly known as the Board Enterprise Planning Platform) which unifies finance and operational planning.
+The company is based in Chiasso, Switzerland, where it was founded in 1994, and Boston, Massachusetts.

-Board International now operates in 19 countries, with around 3,000 customers from a variety of industries.
+Board International operates worldwide and serves around 2,000 customers across a variety of industries.

-Products
+Product

-The firm offers one product, the Board toolkit.
-It combines various business intelligence (BI) and corporate performance management (CPM) functions within a single graphical software environment.
-The BI capabilities include multi-dimensional analysis, ad hoc querying, dashboarding and reporting, while the CPM capabilities include budgeting, planning and forecasting as well as "other finance-related activities."
+The company’s software combines business intelligence, enterprise performance management, predictive analytics, and AI capabilities in one platform that is typically used for business activities such as FP&A, reporting, planning, and forecasting.
+Board's BI/analytics capabilities include multi-dimensional analysis, ad hoc querying, dashboarding and reporting, while its enterprise performance management (EPM) capabilities include budgeting, planning and forecasting as well as "other finance-related activities."
 It does not require any programming skills to build applications.